• Home

 Instructions

-• Preheat the oven to 325°F. Grease and flour two 4x2 inch round cake pans.
+• Preheat the oven to 350 degrees F. Grease two 9x2 inch round cake pans.
+Line with rounds of parchment, grease again, then dust with flour.

 Frosting

-• Put the chopped chocolate and the butter in a mixing bowl, preferably one that is microwave-safe in case you need to heat the chocolate mixture again.
+• Put the chopped chocolate, espresso powder and the butter in a mixing bowl, preferably a stand mixing bowl.

-• Microwave or heat the cream in saucepan or microwave-safe measuring cup until it starts to boil, then pour over the chocolate and butter.
+• Heat the cream in saucepan until it starts to boil, then pour over the chocolate and butter.
 Let stand for 1 minute, then whisk until chocolate is melted and smooth.
-If for some reason the chocolate doesn't melt all the way, you can heat it again for 10 seconds.
-Whisk in Kahlua and vanilla.
+Whisk in Kahlua (if using) and vanilla.

-• Beat with a hand-held electric mixer for about 30 seconds or just until creamy and smooth.
+• Beat with a handheld mixer or the whisk attachment of a stand mixer for about 30 seconds or just until spreadable.

 • Frost the cake.